vsmahesh/smart-card-wallet/README.md

 ### Running the application

-Deploy the src folder in any web server.
+Deploy the `src` folder in any web server.

-TODO: add http-server node package and add command
+A good option would be to host this in the azure static website.

 ### Perpare Dev Env